StikEMU/NES-Server/README.md

 # Note: This is not being used.
+StikNES is fully on device.